 As part of my artistic practice, I address recurring themes such as the Man’s place in nature, the relationship of individuals to groups and the biological cycle of life.

-Fascinated by scale games, I explore the representation of the living and more particularly that of the human being through different lenses.
+Fascinated by scale games, I explore the representation of the living through different lenses.
 I get near or away from the subject until the infinitely close and the infinitely distant are confused.
-Some of my works evoke the microscopic level of a cell, some refer to the social individual, some display even more distant plans, those of the group or the biological species.
-This relative scale allows alternately to see the body as an immense planet sheltering other systems and living organisms or to bring it back to a tiny part of a much larger whole.
-Thus, the body is seen sometimes as a landscape, sometimes as a part of a landscape.
+Some of my works evoke the microscopic level of a cell, some refer to the social individual, some display even more distant plans, those of the biological species.
 The eternal questions on the origin, the nature and the purpose of life are omnipresent through this distortion of scale.

-The choice of working with clay is not insignificant in my approach.
+The choice of working with clay is significant in my approach.
 By using this material, I claim an affiliation with a millenary art.
 Even more, raw material of the living, clay carries in itself the very notion of creation, transformation and new beginning.
-I thus make a semantic use of it.